gldog/anonymize_jira_users/README.md

       -c CONFIG_FILE, --config-file CONFIG_FILE
                             Config-file to pre-set command-line-options.
 You can
                             generate a config-file-template with option 'write-
                             config-template -f'.
-There are parameters in the config-file not present on the command line.
-Empty parameters in the config-file are ignored.
-Parameters given on the command line overwrite parameters given in the config-file.
+There are options in the config- file not present on the command line.
+Empty options in the config-file are ignored.
+Options given on the command line overwrite options given in the config- file.
       -b JIRA_BASE_URL, --jira-base-url JIRA_BASE_URL
                             Jira base-URL.
       -a ADMIN_USER_AUTH, --jira-auth ADMIN_USER_AUTH